-After retiring from active duty, Steve worked at Electronic Arts before founding Logically Secure in 2006 to provide specialist security advice to government departments, defense contractors, the online video gaming industry, and music and film labels worldwide.
-In his role at the company, Steve directs developers of the company’s incident response platform, CyberCPR, on the needs of incident response teams, coordinates penetration testing and consultants throughout the world, supports staff development, and delivers in-house training on the latest technologies, security attacks, and detection/response methods.
+After retiring from active RAF duty, Steve founded Logically Secure in 2006 to provide specialist security advice to government departments, defence contractors, the online video gaming industry, and music and film labels worldwide.
+Steve directed the development of the company’s own internally developed incident response platform, CyberCPR, while also coordinating the delivery of penetration testing and consultant services throughout the world.

-In 2006, Steve became a SANS instructor as another way of helping others, giving back to the community, and “seeing that magical look on peoples faces when they get an earth shattering concept for the first time.”
-Today, you’ll find him teaching SEC504: Hacker Tools, Techniques, Exploits, and Incident Handling.
+In 2004, Steve started to teach for SANS, starting with Community instruction of SEC504.He saw this as a way of helping others, and giving back to the community as he loved “seeing that magical look on people’s faces when they get an earth shattering concept for the first time.”

 As an instructor, Steve brings years of experience working in a variety of situations, and a good dose of fun, to the classroom.
 “I've dealt with incidents at scale and for always-on organizations.
-I have worked on small incidents one of two systems to huge APT incursions with 1500+ systems compromised.
-I've worked with small organizations with limited tools and almost zero budget and still helped them improve visibility and response times,” he says.
-Steve also takes his curriculum beyond tools, teaching his students how to brief executives in a way understandable to them and how to brief staff in a way that enables them to work faster and more efficiently.
+I have worked on various sized incidents ranging in size from small incidents with one of two systems to huge, advanced incursions with around 1500 systems compromised.
+I've also helped small organizations with limited tools and almost zero budget to improve visibility and response times,” he says.
+He loves teaching the technical aspects of IR on the SEC504 and the management aspects of dealing with major incidents in MGT553; the latter being built upon his many years in the field leading incident teams dealing with major and critical level breaches and attacks.

-A frequent speaker at 44con, Steelcon, and DefCon (Group DC441452), Steve holds GPEN, GCIH, GCFA, and CISSP certifications.
-He has appeared on national television and radio discussing cyber security, is regularly quoted in the press, and maintains an active blog.
+A frequent speaker at Steelcon, and DefCon (Group DC441452), Steve holds GCIH, GPEN, GCFA, GCDA, GYPC and CISSP certifications.
+He has appeared on national television and radio discussing cyber security, is regularly quoted in the press.

 - 25+ year information security veteran

-- Certified instructor for SEC504: Hacker Tools, Techniques, Exploits, and Incident Handling
+- Principal instructor for SEC504: Hacker Tools, Techniques, Exploits, and Incident Handling

 - Formerly led the UK Royal Air Force’s penetration and TEMPEST testing teams